KingBugsBunny/ChartAp/README.md

 2. bootstrap styles need to be overriden such as ~~the header's size~~('Fixed as of 10/17/2016') as well as rows and columns need to be defined for each specific breakpoint.
 The app could benefit from a makeover in general

-3. Once the API is disabled I need to convert the container calls to use the mockData services (still working as of 10/17/2016)
+3. ~~Once the API is disabled I need to convert the container calls to use the mockData services (still working as of 10/17/2016)~~ broken as of 03/27/2017

 4. ~~variables need to be cleaned up~~ 'Fixed as of 10/17/2016'